mavihS-0/Communiti/README.md

 ## Technologies Used

-Communiti is built using Flutter for the frontend, Firebase for the backend, and cloud Firestore for the database.
+- Communiti is built using Flutter for the frontend, Firebase for the backend, and cloud Firestore for the database.
+- Python used for summarizing and searching algorithms, Flask used to deploy python scripts on web using Render

 ## How to Use